Lumenuity

 Acquisition in 2011

 Pixtronix is an innovative company based in Andover, Massachusetts, specializing in advanced display technologies tailored for multimedia devices.
-The company focuses on creating PerfectLight Displays, which provide exceptional optical performance coupled with low power consumption.
-These displays are designed to be versatile, accommodating a range of applications from mobile devices to desktop displays and high-definition televisions.
-By leveraging cutting-edge MEMS and IGZO technologies, Pixtronix aims to enhance the visual experience for users while promoting energy efficiency in electronic devices.
+With a focus on optimizing visual performance while minimizing power consumption, Pixtronix develops its PerfectLight Displays, which provide exceptional optical quality.
+These displays are engineered to be versatile, suitable for a range of applications from mobile devices to desktop monitors and HD televisions.
+The company leverages expertise in displays, optics, and MEMS technology to create solutions that meet the demands of modern multimedia lifestyles.

 Livescribe